Hope Valley College

 A new Local Governing Body was then recruited and took over from 1 September 2020.

 Information about the Local Authority's Admissions policy is available here.
+Hope Valley College admission arrangements documents are available to download at the bottom of this page.

 If you are interested in transferring to Hope Valley College from another secondary school please contact the Admissions Department of Derbyshire Local Authority here.